Oregon vs. Colorado NCAA Football Odds, Plays and Insights | October 30, 2021

 - Oregon has two wins against the spread in seven games this season.

-- The Ducks have yet to cover the spread this season when favored by 24 points or more.
+- The Ducks have been favored by 24 points or more two times this season and have not covered the spread in any of them.

 - Oregon's games this year have hit the over on three of seven set point totals (42.9%).

-- Oregon is 2-4 against the spread and 5-1 overall when the team picks up over 376.6 yards.
+- In games that Oregon piles up more than 376.6 yards, the team is 2-4 against the spread and 5-1 overall.

-- The Ducks have turned the ball over two more times (7 total) than the Buffaloes have forced a turnover (5) this season.
+- This year, the Ducks have turned the ball over seven times, two more than the Buffaloes' takeaways (5).

 - Find the latest spread and moneyline odds for Oregon at SISportsbook.